OUR MISSION

 2017

 We began to acquire and develop traditional and non-traditional mental wellness programs of our own.
-Today, we offer myriad services through Stay the Course, Tribal Council, Forge, Wind Therapy, WATCH, White Star Families and more.
+Today, we offer myriad services through Tribal Council, One Tribe Outdoors, Wind Therapy, W.A.T.C.H., White Star Families and more.

 2020

-22Kill officially transitioned to One Tribe Foundation as we expanded our services to include veterans, first responders, medical frontline workers and their families.
-Learn more about this transition here.
+22Kill officially transitioned to One Tribe Foundation as we expanded our services to include Veterans, first responders, and their families.